cusitristan/Safe-Talk/README.md

 To remove all exited containers:
 * type `docker container prune`

-To remove all stashed container data:
+To remove all stashed container data (AKA start clean):
 * type `docker system prune -a`

 ## MySQL